We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Third-party labs: MNT chooses products that must undergo third-party testing for contaminants by an ISO 17025-compliant laboratory.

-- Available certificate of analysis: MNT chooses companies that demonstrate transparency and share a product’s certificate of analysis (COA) following receipt of its third-party lab results.
+- Available certificate of analysis: MNT chooses companies that demonstrate transparency and share a product’s certificate of analysis (COA) after receiving its third-party lab results.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.